d33dler/FLAPS-WW/flaps_assignment/README.md

 - Start by displaying the blueprint image of the aircraft on the screen.

 - Draw on top of the blueprint image an indicator (e.g. a red circle) for each fuel area.
 The coordinates of the fuel areas are proportional to the aircraft length.
 This means that a `y` coordinate of `50` and an `x` coordinate of `0` on an aircraft with length `100` means that the point should be drawn in the middle of the image.

-  > Hint: it might be useful to create methods that map from the aircraft coordinate space to the image coordinate space
+  > Hint: it might be useful to create methods that maps (not to be confused with the data structure `Map`) from the
-  > (and back)
+  > aircraft coordinate space to the image coordinate space(and back).
+From the height of the image (in pixels) and the
+  > length of the aircraft (in meters), you can get a scale factor of a certain number of pixels per meter.
+This can be
+  > used in both the `x` and `y` direction to know where to draw the indicators.

 - Do the same for the cargo areas.
 Make sure this indicator is different from the one that is used for the fuel areas.
   That way the user can easily distinguish between cargo areas and fuel areas.